taldelarosa/YTmigrateWL/README.md

 The Python script (`fetch-videos`) runs first.
 It securely uses your browser's cookies to access your "Watch Later" playlist and exports all video details into CSV files (e.g., `watch_later_public.csv`).

+**CSV-Only Mode:** If you only want to generate CSV files without creating playlists or modifying your Watch Later, you can either:

+* Set `CSV_ONLY="true"` in your `.env` file and run `pnpm start`
+* Or run the quick command: `pnpm run csv-only` (or `npm run csv-only`)

+This is perfect for backing up your Watch Later list without making any changes to your YouTube account.

 ### Stage 2: Migrate Videos & Clear Playlist

-Next, the interactive Node.js script (`migrate-videos`) runs.
+Next, the interactive Node.js script (`migrate-videos`) runs (unless `CSV_ONLY` is enabled).
 It will guide you through the following prompts:

 1. **Paste Your YouTube Cookie:** The script will then ask you to paste a cookie string.
 This is required for authentication to your account.
 2. **Create a New Playlist:** It will use the generated CSV file to create a new, private playlist on your YouTube account named `WL_YYYY-MM-DD`.